jimbobbennett/smart-garden-ornaments/README.md

 * A BBC micro:bit
 * A battery pack for the micro:bit
 * A garden ornament that can house the micro:bit and keep it dry in the event of rain.
 This could be a bird box, a garden gnome, fairy house, anything that is outdoor safe and has space to put the micro:bit and battery pack inside.
+* Blank stickers to put labels on the micro:bits

 <!-- TODO - add photo -->